-Communication Strategic Plan: Component 2

-Team 3

-McNeese State University

-NURN 202: Communication and Collaboration in Healthcare

-Dr. Rhonda Johnson

-April 18, 2021
+PART 2

 Diagnosis

 Our team aims to reduce the incidence of Catheter-Associated Urinary Tract Infections by reducing unnecessary urinary catheter placements and reducing the time a catheter is in place.
 We will also involve the patients and their families as part of the team by providing education on catheter care, hand hygiene protocols, proper catheter bag/tubing placement, and signs and symptoms of a urinary tract infection.
 We will be providing continuing education on infection control measures, including hand hygiene and proper urinary catheter insertion and maintenance techniques (Taha et al., 2017).
 The measurable expected outcome will be the reduction in the incidences of Catheter-Associated Urinary Tract Infections by 25%.